olagood/drastikbot/README.md

 Contributing new modules is welcomed provided that the Contribution guidelines below are followed.

+### Upgrading from v2.1

+Because v2.2 brings in changes that break compatibility with previous versions you are suggested to reconfigure drastikbot 2.2 and avoid reusing your old configuration file.

+#### New module API

+A new module API was introduced in v2.2.
+Modules written for previous drastikbot versions have to up updated to work in v2.2.

+#### New User ACL representation

+The User ACL rule configuration representation has been changed from a list of strings to a list of JSON objects.
+The old rules will not work and drastikbot 2.2 will show a "dispatch error" if invalid UACL rules are present in the configuration.

+To update your rules remove them from the configuration file and reinsert them using the command: .acl_add

+#### Developer mode

+A new runtime option "--dev" has been added in v2.2 to help module development and debugging.
+This mode enables automatic module reloading (the modules are reloaded on each call) and importing and sets the bot's logging level to "debug".

+During normal operation (when the --dev option is not used) you can still perform module reloading and importing using the commands:
+.mod_import and .mod_reload

 ## Contributing

 All code contributions must follow the PEP 8 styling guidelines.
 Use of flake8 is recommended.